Jhsmit/PyHDX/docs/citing.rst

 Citing dependencies
 -------------------

-When using the different modules offered by PyHDX, please consider citing the following papers/DOIs:
+When using the different modules offered by PyHDX, please consider citing the following papers:

 **Intrinsic H/D exchange rates:**